DigitalSelfDefense/digitalSelfDefense/categories/basic/habits/README.md

 ### Open Source

-- Open source means security, all the community is able to detect and fix security updates
+- Open source means security, all the community is able to detect and fix security issues.
 - Community driven security has been proved to be more efficient in core security projects.
-- One exception: Chrome is safer than Mozilla.
-IF AND ONLY IF YOU DON'T CARE OF GOVERNMENT.

 ## Updates